Not What He Seems: Production and themes

 "Not What He Seems" is the eleventh episode of the second season of Gravity Falls, created by Alex Hirsch.
 He wrote it with Matthew Chapman, Jeff Rowe, Shion Takeuchi, and Josh Weinstein.
 It is the second episode to be directed by Stephen Sandoval.
 The final sequence revealing Ford was animated in-house by storyboard artist Dana Terrace, with Matt Braly providing key animation.

 The episode, which halves the second season, ends with a cliffhanger to the second half of the season.
 The writers did this so a hiatus would fit and they could write the episode sooner.
 According to Hirsch, half the fandom of Gravity Falls had guessed Stan had a brother—revealed in the episode as the author of the three journals Dipper, Stan, and Gideon own—before the episode aired.
 In particular, fans wrote "Zapruder film"-level exposés in the form of "PowerPoint presentations, flow charts, timelines", rare for a Disney Channel show.
 Hirsch had the character in his pitch of the show to the network, with the writers placing clues of his existence from the first episode.
 Still, he and the writers took this element as a risk, and Hirsch said that the ending would be shocking to some.
 They found it necessary in the end to keep the characters interesting and break the status quo.
 Calling Gravity Falls about characters "first and foremost", Hirsch said that would be Mabel forgiving of Stan, while Dipper would be unforgiving of both Stan and himself, for the rest of the season.
 With Dipper, Hirsch described Stan being a con as "a huge blow to his ego, a huge betrayal, and I think it will leave him feeling isolated from his family in a way he hasn't been before".

 The episode guest stars Nick Offerman as Agent Powers; he had previously appeared in the season opener "Scary-oke" and the episode "Northwest Mansion Mystery".
 Hirsch described this character, in addition to Agent Trigger, as plot devices to divide the protagonists and have them face their allegiances to one another.

 Broadcast and reception

 On its original airdate, 2.06 million people (and 1.02 million on the Internet) viewed "Not What He Seems", the most received by any series broadcast on Disney XD.

-Alasdair Wilkins of The A.V.
-Club awarded the episode an "A" for expertly dealing with the relationships among Stan, Dipper, and Mabel.
-He applauded the way the show was able to combine the more "cerebral" elements of the plot into "the more general hurt that Dipper feels when he realizes just how much Stan has been lying to him and his sister."
-Alasdair also felt that the warm color scheme of the animation was complementary to the melancholy of the episode, and that the gravity anomaly scenes "represent the show at its most technically ambitious".
-Finally, he wrote that the blend of comedy and drama made it an "instant classic".